Veronicamens/alx-low_level_programming/0x02-functions_nested_loops/README.md

-This project is about C - Functions, nested loops
+This project is about how to use Functions, nested loops in C programming